Defective Convolutional Networks: Experiments

 \subsubsection{Experimental Settings}

-In this subsection, we evaluate the defense performance of networks with defective convolutional layers against transfer-based attacks.
-We compare our proposed method with state-of-the-art defense methods~\cite{buckman2018thermometer,madry2017towards}.
-For fair comparisons, we follow \cite{buckman2018thermometer} to generate adversarial examples using wide residual networks~\cite{zagoruyko2016wide} with a depth of $32$ and a width factor of $4$.
-The \(4\)-block structure of ResNet-32 is shown in Appendix~\ref{appendix: network architecture}.
-The blocks are labeled $0, 1, 2, 3$ and the $0^{\text{th}}$ block is the first convolution layer.
-Both FGSM~\cite{goodfellow2014} and PGD~\cite{kurakin2016adversarial} attacks are run on the entire validation set of CIFAR-10 dataset.
-These two methods both have $\ell_\infty$ perturbation scale $8$ and PGD runs for \(7\) gradient descent steps with step size \(2\).
-The generated adversarial examples are used to attack target networks.
-For the target network, we use the same structure but applying defective convolutional layers to the $0^{\text{th}}$ and $1^{\text{st}}$ blocks with keep probability $p = 0.07$ and train the model using standard optimization method.
-As is mentioned in Section 3, our proposed method is essentially different from dropout, and thus we also take dropout methods as baselines.
-More specifically, we test SpatialDropout and DropBlock.
-For both methods, we follow the instruction from \cite{ghiasi2018dropblock} to apply dropout to the $3^{\text{rd}}$ block with $p = 0.9$.
+We evaluate the defense performance of Defective CNNs against transfer-based attacks and compare with state-of-the-art defense methods on CIFAR-10 and Tiny-ImageNet.
+For CIFAR-10, we follow the setting used in \cite{madry2017towards}, and use a standard ResNet-18 to generate adversarial examples by FGSM~\citep{goodfellow2014} and PGD~\citep{kurakin2016adversarial}.
+The two attack methods both have perturbation scale $\ell_\infty = 8/255$ and PGD runs for \(7\) gradient descent steps with step size \(2/255\).
+For Tiny-ImageNet, we follow the setting used in \cite{mao2019metric} and use a standard ResNet-50 to generate adversarial examples by PGD with $\ell_\infty = 8/255$, steps $20$, and step size $2/255$.
+We would compare with two types of defense methods including the variants of adversarial training~\citep{madry2017towards,kannan2018adversarial,mao2019metric} and approaches that try to erase the adversarial noise of inputs~\citep{wang2018a,addepalli2020towards,yuan2020ensemble}.
+To validate the difference between the proposed method and dropout methods, we also compare with two CNN variants SpatialDropout~\citep{tompson2015efficient} and DropBlock~\citep{ghiasi2018dropblock}.
+For both methods, we follow the instruction from \cite{ghiasi2018dropblock} to apply dropout to the \{$3^{\text{rd}}, 4^{\text{th}}$\} block with keep probability $p = 0.9$.
 The block of DropBlock is set to be a $3\times 3$ square.
+For our method, we use the corresponding network structure but applying defective convolutional layers to the bottom layers (see illustrations in Appendix~\ref{appendix: network architecture}).
+We use keep probability $p = 0.1$ and train the model with the standard optimization method.
 Training details and curves can be found in Appendix~\ref{appendix:training_curve}.